-3.3.11 The student will normally be informed in writing, normally via the students' University email and personal email (if on the student record) addresses, of the outcome of the Programme Hearing within five working days of the meeting.
+- 3.3.11 The applied penalty will be reported to the relevant Assessment Board and recorded on the Academic Misconduct Register. - 3.3.12 In cases where academic misconduct is not proven, no penalty shall be applied and the student's details shall not be entered onto the Academic Misconduct Register. - 3.3.13 The student will normally be informed in writing, normally via the students' University email and personal email (if on the student record) addresses, of the outcome of the Programme Hearing within five working days of the meeting.